 Cara Young, Opinion Editor

-Many people outside the fandom tend to follow the train of thought that it is unnatural to become so obsessed with a particular entertainment icon that you celebrate that icon by paying outrageous amounts of money to dress in their image and attend events with like minded peers to celebrate together.
+Many people outside a particular fandom tend to follow the train of thought, that it is unnatural to become so obsessed with a particular entertainment icon that you celebrate that icon by paying outrageous amounts of money to dress in their image and attend events with like-minded peers to celebrate together.
 Does this sound to anyone else like a football game?

 Why is it okay for teammates to meeting in the hallway to yell and chest bump, but it is a reason to stare when two friends “fangirl” over season premieres and finales?